logo

 We can implement the dragging by :

 • Firstly check whether the image has been loaded or not.
-Otherwise on the first page load, jQuery will return the height and width of the image as 0.
+Otherwise on the first page load, Javascript may return invalid height and width of the image.

 There can also can be a chance that the image is already loaded and available in the browser cache.